I’m ditching post-workout carbs.

 This is based on the fact that insulin aids the transport of creatine into skeletal muscle.

 Actually, whey protein and/or amino acids can perform this job well enough on their own without the carbs.
-Because of the impact whey can have on insulin, I keep my shakes to 1 per day (post-workout) with the odd exception of a pre-workout shake from time to time.

 Hi mark

-.
+Will a post work out help repair muscle if requird because my body is feeling rather shredded :).
 I dont want to miss a training session because secondary muscles are still sore I been eating heaps of fish, meat cheese not so much eggs cooked but I blitz a couple in a blender with a shake in the morning things like that, but i feel my body still needs more so any advise would be great cheers mate.

 Gazo